alexanderthurn/plexmining/README.md

 The settings editor (`web/settings.html`) validates JSON and the backend normalizes values (sorting by battery requirement, ensuring numeric types).
 Legacy `minBatteryFullKwh` / `minBatteryReducedKwh` fields are still accepted and converted into two default levels.

+## PV Forecast Controls

+- In the Steuerung card you can set a `Haus-Grundlast (kWh/h)` that is stored in `settings.json` (`houseBaseLoad`).
+It is subtracted when we calculate net PV forecast.
+- The dashboard now renders a full-width chart combining hourly PV generation (`hourly_forecast.pv_energy_kwh`) and the cumulative net energy after deducting the base load.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.